drplxrd/drplxrd/README.md

 ## Hello world, I'm Steve👋

 I'm a computer science student, curious about software engineering and development, currently chasing machine learning with aws.
-I'm a bbasic dude, Not a genius..
+I'm a basic dude, Not a genius..
 I love battle royale games, music & anime.

 ### Languages and Tools